parinfer/parinfer.js/lib/README.md

   - `cursorLine` - zero-based line number of the cursor
   - `cursorX` - zero-based x-position of the cursor
   - `cursorDx` - amount that the cursor moved horizontally if something was inserted or deleted
-    - only used by Paren Mode for preserving relative indentation of subsequent lines
+    - only used by Paren Mode for preserving relative indentation of child expressions when their parents are shifted

 Returns an object with the following properties:

-- `text` is the full text output
+- `text` is the full text output (this is just the original text if `success` is false)
-- `isValid` is a boolean indicating if the input was valid
+- `success` is a boolean indicating if the input was properly formatted enough to create a valid result
-- `state` is the state result of parinfer's internal processor

 ## Using Parinfer outside JS